 Mast cell tumours (mastocytoma) are skin tumours which have arisen from mast cells, which are a type of white blood cell formed in the bone marrow.
-These cells are found throughout the body but are concentrated at points of contact between the cat and the outside world, especially the skin, respiratory tract, gastrointestinal tract, and conjunctiva.
+These cells are found throughout the body but concentrate at points of contact between the cat and the outside world, especially the skin, respiratory tract, gastrointestinal tract, and conjunctiva.

 Mast cell tumours can develop in different areas including: